harithatavarthy/yieldmo_sql1/README.md

         ('805', '1000', '901', '2018-05-19', '2018-09-15'),
         ('812', '4000', '905', '2018-04-01', '2018-09-30')
-# We will now note down the user_ids and do a lookup on `user` table to list the full_names
+# We will now note down the user_ids and do a lookup on `user` table to list the users full_names

         user_id : 1000 --> full_name : aeron targerian
         user_id : 4000 --> full_name : rhegar targerian

-# Now we will automate the process by executing a SQL
+# Now we will automate the process through  a SQL script.
+### SQL starts from subsctiption table and  performing a left join user table.
+The first condition is to limit the records to users who had a subscription in Q3 2018 and the second condition is to verify if any of those users currently do not have an active subscription.
+The second condition is met by performing a lookup on the results of a subquery.

         select distinct(l.full_name)
         from subscription k left join user l